Some Things I See

 I see our veneer of civility cracking from thieves,

-I see a hole in the sand for our head.
+I see a hole in the sand for our head, yet

 I see reasons for reasonable people to cope,

-I see sheep and shepherds, I see sheepdogs securing hope.
+I see a need for sheepdogs, and I see the sheep’s hope.

-I see a peace and promise on the wings of dove,
+I see peace and promise on the wings of dove,

-I see hearts on fire that could boil oceans with love.
+I see hearts on fire to boil your seas with love.

 Love.